-For summer 2017, Glyndebourne and the University of Brighton have collaborated to provide a residency for two students on the PGCE Art and Design course.
-The successful applicants have attended rehearsals and explored the Glyndebourne estate, drawing inspiration and researching towards their creative practice.
+For summer 2018, Glyndebourne and the University of Brighton have once again collaborated to provide a residency for two students undertaking the PGCE Art and Design course.
+The successful applicants have attended rehearsals and explored the Glyndebourne estate and archives, drawing inspiration and researching their creative practice.
 As well as being able to observe rehearsals the artists have attended education events and performances, producing sketchbooks and pieces of work based on their experiences.

 Zoe Jones and Orla Toner were the two successful artists selected for 2018 with Zoe starting a teaching position in a local school in September 2018.
 We caught up with them to talk about the experience of taking part in the residency as they approached their final exhibition where they shared the work they have produced during the summer with friends, family and Glyndebourne staff.